top of page

 Final thoughts

-Hardness, tightness and swelling after facelifts, necklifts and chin lipo are a normal part of healing.
+Hardness, tightness, and swelling after facelifts, necklifts, and chin lipo are a normal part of healing.

 Incisions, undermining, and scar formation interrupt normal lymph drainage, especially around the ears and under the chin.
-With correct post op MLD, balanced compression, and early guidance, swelling clears more smoothly and the tissue settles in a softer, more even way.
+With correct post-op MLD, balanced compression, and early guidance, swelling clears more smoothly, and the tissue settles in a softer, more even way.

 If you want tailored post-op support, you can book with Lymphara Clinic in Cheltenham.
-Understanding this stage brings clarity, confidence, and calmer recovery.
+Understanding this stage brings clarity, confidence, and a calmer recovery.

 Comments